A fan’s guide – the club from early doors to today

-In the Champions League for the third time in six seasons, APOEL FC have taken Cypriot football to a different level.
+Competing in the Champions League group stage four times in a decade, APOEL FC have taken Cypriot football to a different level.

-Record title-winners and cup winners, APOEL also helped enable Cyprus to an unprecedented two automatic entries for the Champions League of 2014-15, on a par with Holland, Russia and… Greece.
+Record title-winners and cup winners, APOEL also enabled Cyprus to an unprecedented two automatic entries for the Champions League of 2014-15, on a par with Holland, Russia and… Greece.

 When they helped set up APOEL in 1926, basing themselves at the Athenian Club in Nicosia, Diomidis Symeonidis and Giorgios Poulias saw Greece as their guiding light: the Football Club of the Greeks of Nicosia, POEL.
 The A – Athletic – was added soon afterwards.